michalhonc/remix-conf-2022/exercise/02-optimistic-ui/README.md

 ## 📝 Notes

+- multiple optimistic updates -> use custom state for that
+- check when do you reset the form
+-
+- otpimistic update for single thing in multiple places -> abstract that fetching/optimistic logic (useFetchers)

 ## 🤓 Background

 Continuing with the twitter example in the last exercise, when you click "favorite" on a tweet, it shows the filled-in red heart instantly.
 Even if you're on a slow connection.
 How do they manage to do that?
 Well, it's a trick!
 The tweet hasn't _actually_ been favorited yet!
 They're just being... optimistic!
 Turns out 99% of the time when you favorite a tweet, it's successful.
 So they just decided that they'll show you the finished state before it's actually finished.